 Food Pairing Notes

-Pair with black pepper encrusted filet mignon accompanied by rot vegetables with rosemary.
+Enjoy with black pepper encrusted filet mignon accompanied by root vegetables with rosemary.

 The season began with a false spring in late February, with temperatures reaching 79

 degrees on March 1 threatening early budbreak.
 Fortunately, temperatures became more seasonal and

 remained close to 50 degrees, keeping the vines dormant.
 Bud break occurred in early-April, a bit ahead of

 schedule.
 Our relationship with nature was largely uneventful in May, June, and July.
 Bloom came and went